atenearesearchgroup/QCBalgorithm/README.md

 .has("timestamp", 1000).has("presence", 1)).select("video").dedup().toList();
 ```

 * Q5.
-DomesticAnimalPicture: getting all frames that contains a cat or a dog.
+Pets: getting all frames that contains a cat or a dog.

 Gremlin query can be viewed following: